 He’s credited as one of the founding fathers of Kustom Kulture, a blanket term used to describe the outlaw style vibe of 1950s and ‘60s artworks, vehicles, hairstyles and fashions.
 Its direct influence can be found embedded in most every decade’s anti-authoritarian uprisings: psychedelia of the ‘70s, punk of the ‘80s and psychobilly of the ‘90s (amongst many others).

-Before its ethos permeated the nation, however, Kustom Kulture began as a group of misfits living outside of the polished culture pushed by a still young mass media industry.
+Before its ethos permeated the nation, however, Kustom Kulture began as a group of misfits living outside of the polished culture pushed by a nascent mass media industry.
 Companies like Disney kept it clean enough to win over the masses, with its ubiquitous family films reimagining damsels in distress and warm wholesome outcomes.
 Those that rebelled didn’t buy into it though.
 Some outright hated it.
 Roth included himself in that group, and got completely fed up with it as a whole.
 It isn’t any coincidence his most popular creation, Rat Fink, is a mouse.
 In fact, he says it was created exclusively as the anti-Mickey Mouse — a grotesque, bulging-eyed slobbering version of it.

 That work was created sometime in the late 1950s while he was waiting on a cheeseburger order he’d made at a local restaurant.
 In his book Confessions of a Rat Fink: The Life and Times of Ed “Big Daddy” Roth, he describes the moment the character was born doodled on a napkin: